klchambers/todo-list/README.md

 ![Deleting a task screenshot](documentation/screencaps/delete_taskOne.png)

-The user is prompted to enter a task's index number or it's title.
+The user is prompted to enter a task's index number or its title.

 ![Deleting a task screenshot](documentation/screencaps/delete_taskTwo.png)

 A confirmation prompt is then displayed, asking the user to confirm by entering `YES` or `NO`.
-This prompt is case sensitive to prevent the accidental deletion of unrecoverable data.
+This prompt is case-sensitive to prevent the accidental deletion of unrecoverable data.

 Once deleted, app_load() is called and the updated Task list is displayed along with the main menu.